 Compared with the usual spot diagrams delivered by optical design software, the dots are connected by lines.
 This allows us to trace the dot-producing ray from its starting point.
 Since the intersections of the rays with the last lens surface are arranged to form a spiral (setting mode to "spiral" shows this), the dots in the image plane form an image of this spiral that can exhibit surprising features.

-This Demonstration shows that the ideal on-axis focusing property fades away farther from the axis.
-So, to show optical aberrations in a simple optical system, a plano-convex lens with a spherical surface can suffice.
-With the hyperbolic lens, however, much of the interesting associated history is covered in the brilliant book by Burnett .
-Aristotle already posed the problem of a perfectly focusing curve, "the anaclastic", for which a hyperbola is a solution.
+By setting the inclination angle different from zero we see that the ideal focusing property gets lost rapidly with increasing .
+As a consequence, the imaging capability even for small objects in the center of the field of view is not significantly better than that of a plano-convex lens with a spherical surface.
+This was not known when the unique focusing property of hyperbolic lenses was discovered.
+This discovery and the enthusiasm it created is brilliantly described in : Aristotle already posed the problem of a perfectly focusing curve, "the anaclastic", for which a hyperbola is a solution.
 Kepler was the first to find this solution, although without a correct proof.
-Descartes was the first to give a valid proof that a plano-convex hyperbolic lens (with geometric data matching the refractive index in a manner derived by him) has the property of focusing axis-parallel rays exactly at one point.
+Descartes was the first to give a valid proof that a plano-convex hyperbolic lens (with geometric data matching the refractive index in a manner derived by him) has the property of focusing axis-parallel rays exactly in one point.
 Descartes held the opinion that a telescope with such a hyperbolic objective lens would show "whether there are animals on the moon".
-He did not foresee the limitations caused by the complicating factors of light dispersion and diffraction.
+He did not foresee the limitations caused by light dispersion and diffraction.
 The destructive effect of the former—the colored fringes from chromatic aberration—were known to Descartes.
 He thought, however, that they originate from imperfections of the manual lens grinding process and hoped to get rid of these by ingenious mechanical grinding machines that he designed.
 He spent much time and energy finding craftsmen willing and capable of building such machines.
 He thought that using machines would be the only way to make a hyperbolic surface profile with sufficient accuracy.
-It may be surprising that most modern texts on optics say little about hyperbolic lenses.
+In modern optics, hyperbolic lens surfaces are only one species among many kinds of aspherical surfaces that are omnipresent in all but the most simple photographic lenses.

 Snapshot 1: a hyperbolic lens in which the hyperbola is close to its asymptotes